Skip to content

 Use the /attractions/search endpoint to retrieve available experiences, activities, and tickets for a given location or set of filters.

-The following examples show how to structure typical search requests for different traveller use cases.
+The examples below show how to structure typical requests for common traveller scenarios.

 Attractions by countries